-The Food Safety Cooperation Forum's Partnership Training Institute Network (FSCF PTIN) was created specifically to address the need to engage the food industry and academics with the regulators, to strengthen capacity building in food safety.
-The FSCF PTIN initiative was endorsed specifically by APEC Leaders in 2008; work began in July 2009 and the PTIN has organized and is now planning several events.
-The formal launch of the FSCF PTIN is expected to occur in May 2011.
+The Food Safety Cooperation Forum's Partnership Training Institute Network (FSCF PTIN) was created in 2008 specifically to address the need to engage the food industry and academics with the regulators, to strengthen capacity building in food safety.
+The FSCF PTIN initiative was endorsed specifically by APEC Leaders in 2008 and work began in July 2009 to provide capacity building in five core areas: risk management, regulatory systems, incident management, laboratory capacity building, and supply chain management.

-The FSCF PTIN will accomplish its strategic goal by:
+The FSCF PTIN accomplishes its strategic goal by:

-Over time, the FSCF PTIN's activities will help build an APEC-wide network which could work more rapidly to manage urgent food safety issues and help prevent food safety incidents.
-APEC Member Economies will benefit from supporting and working with the FSCF PTIN, as FSCF PTIN programs will assist Members in their efforts to improve their domestic food safety regimes.
-Member participation in the PTIN will also send a strong signal to domestic consumers and international customers that improving food safety is of high priority to their governments.
+FSCF PTIN activities have helped build an APEC-wide network which works more rapidly to manage urgent food safety issues and help prevent food safety incidents.
+APEC Member Economies benefit from supporting and working with the FSCF PTIN, as FSCF PTIN programs will assist Members in their efforts to improve their domestic food safety regimes.
+Member participation in the PTIN also sends a strong signal to domestic consumers and international customers that improving food safety is of high priority to their governments.

 Briefing Note on the Linkages Between Food Safety and Food Security